QGIS hackfest 2009 (Vienna)

 I came to the hackfest without a clearly defined goal, but immediately found many applications for my rather modest knowledge and skills.

-Fulfilling a request posted on a forum, I looked at the keyboard shortcuts manager code and made a patch to add the ability to load/save shortcuts.
+Fulfilling a request posted on a forum, I looked at the keyboard shortcuts manager code and made a patch to add the ability to import/export shortcuts.
 The patch was accepted the same day (thanks, Martin!).

 I have also worked as a translator, translating the QGIS interface into Ukrainian and finalising my earlier translation of the context help into Russian.